 ---|---|

-(io) sono caduto/sono caduta | I fell |
+(io) sono caduto / sono caduta | I fell |

-(tu) sei caduto/sei caduta | You fell |
+(tu) sei caduto / sei caduta | You have fallen |

-(lui/lei) è caduto/è caduta | he/she has fallen |
+(lui/lei) è caduto / è caduta | he/she has fallen |

-(noi) siamo caduti/siamo cadute | we fell |
+(noi) siamo caduti / siamo cadute | we fell |

-(voi) siete caduti/siete cadute | you fell |
+(voi) siete caduti / siete cadute | You have fallen |

-(loro) sono caduti/sono cadute | they have fallen |
+(loro) sono caduti / sono cadute | They have fallen |

 Rilassarsi to relax Share Copied!